On this page

 Who this API is for

-The Payment API is designed for pay-by-app payment providers — services where the driver registers a vehicle, parks in a participating facility and is charged automatically after the session ends.
+The Payment API is designed for external payment providers.
+In most cases, this means pay-by-app payment providers - services where the driver registers a vehicle, parks in a participating facility and is charged automatically after the session ends.

 Other use cases (fleet platforms, mobility-as-a-service apps, in-house operator wallets) can be supported, but the API's design and onboarding process assumes the pay-by-app model.
 If you are integrating with a different use case in mind, please contact your Autopay representative early in your planning.